ejfisc/Raspberry-Pi-CPU-Temp-Log/README.md

 # Raspberry Pi CPU Temperature Monitor

-The purpose of this project was to monitor and visually represent the CPU temperature on a Raspberry Pi, and then automate the program to run on startup.
+The purpose of this project was to monitor and visually represent the CPU temperature (in Celsius) on a Raspberry Pi, and then automate the program to run on startup.

 ### temp_monitor.py